Ossama Ashley: Playing career

-AFC Wimbledon
+AFC Wimbledon and West Ham United

 Ashley joined AFC Wimbledon's youth set-up in March 2017 after a spell in the Fulham Academy.
 On 5 December 2017, he made his professional debut as a substitute in a 2–0 EFL Trophy defeat at Yeovil Town.
 On 4 March 2019, he signed a professional contract with AFC Wimbledon after impressing playing for the under-23s.
 In June 2020 he was released by AFC Wimbledon after his contract expired.

-West Ham United

 On 2 September 2020, following a successful trial, Ashley signed for West Ham United on a one-year contract, with the option of further year.
 In May 2022, West Ham announced that Ashley would be leaving the club at the end of his contract in June 2022.

 Colchester United

 In July 2022, Ashley signed for Colchester United on a one-year contract.

+Salford City

+On 30 June 2023, Ashley became the third signing of the transfer window for fellow League Two club Salford City, signing a two-year deal for an undisclosed fee.

+Following a successful 2024–25 season that saw Ashley named Salford City Player of the Season, he had a contract extension triggered.

 Personal life

 Born in England, Ashley is of Jamaican and Moroccan descent.